Mark Flanagan (chef)

-Mark Flanagan LVO is a British chef, known to be the personal chef of Elizabeth II and head chef of the Royal Household.
+Mark Flanagan LVO is a British chef, known to be the personal chef of Charles III and head chef of the Royal Household.

 In 2002, he succeeded Lionel Mann as Assistant to the Master of the Household and became the Royal Chef.

 He is in charge of a team of more than 50 people working at court, and is in charge of all meals for the royal household including the royal family.

 During his career he was responsible for major court ceremonies: